Absio/js-api/README.md

 ### `get(id[, options])` -> [container](#container)

-Gets the secured container and decrypts it for usage.
+Gets the Absio Secured Container and decrypts it for usage.
 By default it downloads the latest version of container, includes the content, and caches downloaded data locally.
 Only encrypted data is cached locally and stored in an Obfuscated File System.
 See the options for overriding this behavior.

 Returns a Promise that resolves to a [container](#container)